chloealbright/DevHiveMind/Companies/Companies Worked At/TD/Business Requirements Life cycle.md

    - **Constraints:** Recognize impositions or restrictions on the project, including business, technical, and external constraints.
    - **Triple Constraint:** Consider the interplay of budget, time, and scope in project management.

+## Resolving Requirement Conflicts

+Address conflicts effectively through various techniques:

+1. **Multivoting:**
+   - Utilize multivoting to prioritize conflicting requirements, allowing team members to collectively express preferences and reach a consensus.

+2. **Weighted Ranking Voting:**
+   - Apply weighted ranking voting to assign priority levels to conflicting requirements based on their relative significance.

+3. **Delphi Technique:**
+   - Implement the Delphi technique by creating a survey leveraging the expertise of relevant stakeholders.
+Aggregate and analyze the results to inform decision-making.

+4. **Expert Review of Survey Results:**
+   - During the review of survey outcomes, involve experts to assess and validate the results, ensuring a comprehensive and well-informed decision-making process.

 ## Requirement Life Cycle

 The project life cycle encompasses several key stages: Identification, Definition, Verification, Validation, Approval, and Implementation.
 This cycle allows for iteration, permitting a return to the Definition stage until approval is secured.
 The process may loop back from the Verified stage to Implementation and ultimately culminate in retirement.